How Long Should I Wait for Him Before I’m Wasting My Time?

 “How long do I invest in a man before I panic that I’m wasting my time?”

-So he feels like he’s off the hook because he told you the truth at the outset, you forget that he doesn’t want to be anybody’s boyfriend because of how you feel when you’re together.
+He feels like he’s off the hook because he told you the truth in the first place.
+You forget that he doesn’t want to be anybody’s boyfriend because of how you feel when you’re together.

-…you forget that he doesn’t want to be anybody’s boyfriend because of how you feel when you’re together.
+You forget that he doesn’t want to be anybody’s boyfriend because of how you feel when you’re together.

 You ignored the warning signs, such as “I don’t want a girlfriend.”
 What did you expect?